MatthewYancey/16-9GAN/README.md

 * model_image_difference_002.ipynb: Sames as 001, but does not reduce the image down to a 4000 X 1 features.
 * model_image_difference_003.ipynb: Scale down the image size to ___ and modified the network so only the sides are being generated.

-  # backlog
+## backlog
+* Need to have two different loss functions, one for the gen and one for the disc
-  pick a better logging image
+* pick a better logging image
-  have the images load to the cuda from the start setup tensorboard cleanup checkpoints and make it a function check the images, it looks like they might be croppe3d on the top (see image at index 2)
+* have the images load to the cuda from the start